stevana/pipelining-with-disruptor/README.md

 pipeline and the other half to another copy, thereby almost doubling the throughput.
 Jim calls this a "natural" way to achieve parallelism.

-XXX: natural because that's how we achieve parallelism in other fields such as manufacturing and hardware?

 While I'm not sure if "natural" is the best word, I do agree that it's a nice way to make good use of CPUs/cores on a single computer without introducing non-determinism.
+Pipelining is also effectively used to achieve parallelism in manufacturing and hardware, perhaps that's why Jim calls it "natural"?

 Things get a bit more tricky if we want to involve more computers.
 Part of the reason, I believe, is that we run into the problem highlighted by Barbara Liskov